b2renger/WebPd_getting_started/README.md

-This is a repo to share code about webpd and processing js exeperiments
+This is a repo to get started with webpd and processing js

-most examples run online at this adress : http://weblab.pagesperso-orange.fr/ you'll find aswell the midst which is a game, it's code is here : https://github.com/b2renger/TheMidst

 in the patches_pd_webready : you'll find a few pd patches for doing stuff I hope it will be enough to start playing !
+It's a small lib of pd synthetisers.

+Sadly the documentation has been lost somewhere on a Orange server.
+Hope to be able to get back to it someday.

 check out the amazing webpd : https://github.com/sebpiq/WebPd and the amazing processing js : http://processingjs.org/